macmms/Fiix-Android-Exercise/README.md

 4. Upon navigating back to the list, if the user has seen the answer for the question, update the list to show that the answer has been shown for that item.

-When you are done please create a pull request.
+When you are done please create a pull request. te